“Knowing yourself is the beginning of all wisdom.”

 Introducing Samantha McClellan

-Samantha is the blogger behind AIP Sisterhood (formerly Sweet Potatoes and Social Change).
-She has Ulcerative Colitis, and the paleo autoimmune protocol has been an essential part of her healing journey.
-She shares both elimination-phase AIP recipes on her blog as well as AIP reintroduction recipes.
-PS – the cutie patootie in the photo is her daughter, affectionately dubbed #babysweetpotato on her Instagram feed.
+Samantha has ulcerative colitis, and the paleo autoimmune protocol has been an essential part of her healing journey.
+The cutie patootie in the photo is her daughter, affectionately dubbed #babysweetpotato on her Instagram feed.

 - How long did you do the elimination phase?
 6 Months